 While a landscape with symmetric composition can make a very beautiful picture, an asymmetrical one can be just as appealing.

-The most common rule to start with is the rule of thirds.
+The most common rule to start with is the rule of thirds (see guide).
 This is because most cameras and phones have an overlay with this grid to help beginner photographers compose their photos.

 It divides the frame into nine equal portions by drawing two vertical lines and two horizontal lines.
 The idea is that you should place the main subject along those lines – especially in the points where the lines intersect.